Plan Your Vaishno Devi Yatra in 3 Days

 4:30 AM – 7:00 AM: Banganga to Charan Paduka

-- Banganga: First sacred spot — a natural spring where Mata is believed to have shot an arrow to create water.
+- Banganga: First sacred spot — a natural spring where Mata shot an arrow to create water.
 Small temple here.
+RFID check at entry.

-- Charan Paduka: The revered footprints (charan) of Mata Vaishno Devi carved in rock.
-A significant prayer stop.
+- Charan Paduka: Revered rock imprints of Mata Vaishno Devi's feet — a significant prayer and photo stop.

 7:00 AM – 9:30 AM: Charan Paduka to Ardhkuwari